Continuous glucose monitors (CGMs)

 You will need to go you your pharmacy to pick up your prescription.
 You may need to pay a co-payment (usually $5) at the pharmacy if you do not qualify for free prescriptions.

-From the 1 October, you should be able to pick up three months’ supply of CGMs from your pharmacy.
+You should be able to pick up three months’ supply of CGMs from your pharmacy.
 But it may be a good idea to call ahead and check if they have stock.

 How many CGMs can I get?

-For the Freestyle Libre 2:
+For the FreeStyle Libre 2 Plus:

-• Up to 29 devices each year.
+- Up to 28 devices each year.

-• Up to 7 devices on each prescription.
+- Up to 6 devices on each prescription.

 For the Dexcom ONE+:

-• Up to 40 devices each year.
+- Up to 40 devices each year.

-• Up to 9 devices on each prescription
+- Up to 9 devices on each prescription.

 What happens if I’m already self-funding CGMs?